arcweave/arcweave-unity-plugin/README.md

 ## Using The Imported Project

-You can use the `ArcweaveProjectAsset` as best fits your project utilizing the API provided through which you can access the elements, its contents, evaluate conditions e.t.c.
+You can use the `ArcweaveProjectAsset` as best fits your project utilizing the API provided through which you can access the elements, its contents, evaluate conditions, traverse possible paths e.t.c.
 However included in the package is also a `Demo` folder which showcase  some aspects of the easy API provided put into use for re-creating the online Arcweave player directly within Unity alongside with an example GUI.
 The code and GUI contained in the `Demo` folder are also a great way to learn how to utilize your project in Unity of course.

 To see the Unity Arcweave Player demo scene in action: